sameeraleola/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     while (a < n * n * n):  # time:O(n)
       a = a + n * n       # time:O(1)
 ----
-Answer: The time complexity for this code snippet is O(n)
+Answer a: The time complexity for this code snippet is O(n)

 b)  sum = 0         # time:O(1)